|

 Passionflowers are among the most beautiful flowers in the world.
 There are hundreds and hundreds of species and endless varieties.
 As I write this I look out at hundreds of passionflowers whose vines decorate the walls and crawl all over the roof of our 7-level office-residence in the mountains overlooking a row of volcanoes.

-The world’s leading botanist on passionflowers, especially of Mesoamerica, Dr. John MacDougal, is fortunately a professor in St Louis (where FLAAR has its US office).
+The world's leading botanist on passionflowers, especially of Mesoamerica, Dr. John MacDougal, is fortunately a professor in St Louis (where FLAAR has its US office).
+We appreciate Dr MacDougal answering our questions about passiflora of Guatemala.

-Fruits from cactus or cactus-like plants
+Healthy Fruits from cactus or cactus-like plants

 nopal and tuna, cactus, Opuntia ficus

 Pitaya, Pitahaya, Hylocereus undatus.
 This is one of the most colorful fruits in the world.
-This vine-like cactus-like plant is common in the Highlands of Guatemala, though in my ethnobotany garden it refuses to grow significantly and never flowers or does anything.
+This vine-like cactus-like plant is common in the Highlands of Guatemala, though in my ethnobotany garden it often refuses to grow significantly and never flowers or does anything.
 It does not die: it simply never grows.
 I think it does not receive enough sun.

-Other fruits we will cover
+Other fruits of the Mayan world that we will cover

 - Avocado, Persea Américana